henrivanwerkhoven/Sermons-NL/readme.txt

 = How do I start using the plugin? =

-After installing the plugin, an item "Sermons-NL" is added to the main menu of your WP Admin.
+After installing and activating the plugin, a page "Sermons-NL" is added to the main menu of your WP Admin.
 In the submenu "Configuration" you can enter the details of the services that you want to include.
 Specific instructions per service are provided there.

 = How do I add a list of sermons to my website? =